by Pete Paxton with Gene Stone

 Casey vehemently denounced “Doggie Millers,” who like fellow former pro baseball player turned dog breeder Doggie Miller (1864-1909) bred excessive numbers of dogs in miserable conditions.

-After Casey died on the job, on a cold late November afternoon while investigating an alleged case of horse neglect, the term “Doggie Miller” metamorphosed into the term “puppy miller” still widely used today.
+After Casey died on the job, on a cold late November afternoon while investigating an alleged case of horse neglect, the term “Doggie Miller” gradually metamorphosed over the next 20 years into the term “puppy miller” still widely used today.

 Lucille Aaron Moses Scott